danielcifuentes54/aws-developer/README.md

   * Push once in SNS, receive in all SQS queues or services subscribers
 * Messaging filter: you can filter the messages that will be send to the subscibers
 * FIFO: you can use FIFO in SNS
+* Which of the following is NOT a supported subscriber for AWS SNS? --> Kinesis Data Firehose is now supported, but not Kinesis Data Streams.

 ## Kinesis